andrewharvey/abs2pgsql/2011-census/README.md

 [asgs2pgsql](https://github.com/andrewharvey/asgs2pgsql).

-The minimal asgs_2011 schema just contains the asgs_2011 types which are included in stage2/03a-create-asgs-schema.sql of asgs2pgsql.
-You must also load stage2/10a-australia-hack.sql of asgs2pgsql.
+The minimal asgs_2011 schema just contains the asgs_2011 types which are included in stage2/03a-create-asgs-schema.sql and stage2/10a-australia-hack.sql of asgs2pgsql.

-If you have the full asgs_2011 schema loaded then full foreign key relationships will be created to the underlying geometry of each geographical area.
+If you have the full asgs_2011 schema loaded then full foreign key relationships will be created to the underlying geometry of each geographical area, otherwise they won't be.

 This loader requires your PostgreSQL version to be 9.2 or greater.
 The loader used to work with older versions, so if that is really important to you you can